biona001/GhostKnockoffGWAS/docs/src/man/developer.md

 This is for advanced users who wish to build customized knockoff analysis pipelines.
 It is possible at 2 levels:

-1. Create LD files that can be read by `GhostKnockoffGWAS` executable.
+1. Create LD files that can be read by the `cit-lasso` executable.
 This can be achieved in 2 ways:
-    + If you have individual-level genotypes, you can use the `solveblock` executable (see tutorial on [customizing LD files](https://biona001.github.io/GhostKnockoffGWAS/dev/man/solveblocks))
+    + If you have individual-level genotypes, you can use the `solveblock` executable (see tutorial on [customizing LD files](https://biona001.github.io/CITLasso/dev/man/solveblocks))
     + If you don't have individual-level genotypes, you can use LD-panels provided by [gnomAD](https://gnomad.broadinstitute.org/downloads#v2-linkage-disequilibrium) or [Pan-UKB](https://pan-dev.ukbb.broadinstitute.org/docs/hail-format/index.html).
-However, as explained in the [FAQ](https://biona001.github.io/GhostKnockoffGWAS/dev/man/FAQ/), this is not easy, and we suggest users who wish to do so reach out to us first.
+However, as explained in the [FAQ](https://biona001.github.io/CITLasso/dev/man/FAQ/), this is not easy, and we suggest users who wish to do so reach out to us first.
 Nevertheless, a full example using the Pan-UKB LD files is provided in 3 separate jupyter notebooks: [part 0](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part0.ipynb), [part 1](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part1.ipynb), and [part 2](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part2.ipynb).
 If you need assistance on any of these steps, feel free to reach out to us.
-2. Running `GhostKnockoffGWAS`, which performs ghost knockoff sampling and high dimensional Lasso regression
+2. Running CIT-Lasso, which performs ghost knockoff sampling and high dimensional Lasso regression

 The main purposes of step 1 include:
-+ Specifying which LD panel to use or [use individual-level data](https://biona001.github.io/GhostKnockoffGWAS/dev/man/solveblocks)
++ Specifying which LD panel to use or [use individual-level data](https://biona001.github.io/CITLasso/dev/man/solveblocks)
 + Defining quasi-independent regions and groups
 + Solving the knockoff (convex) optimization problem
 + Saving the result in a easy-to-read format, which will be read in step 2